 13 Levidou St, Kifissia

-Away from the city centre, in the northern suburb of Kifissia, the Goulandris Museum of Natural History plays an important role in promoting natural sciences and encouraging the protection of Greece’s wildlife habitats and species in danger of extinction.
-As well as displaying large numbers of insects, mammals, birds, reptiles, shells, rocks, minerals and fossils from around Greece, it also has a display of over 200,000 species of plants, including some discovered by the museum’s own research.
+Away from the city centre, in the northern suburb of Kifissia, the Goulandris Museum of Natural History plays an important role in promoting natural sciences.
+It was the first in Greece to teach environmental awareness and encourages the protection of Greece’s wildlife habitats and species in danger of extinction.
+As well as displaying large numbers of insects, mammals, birds, reptiles, shells, rocks, minerals and fossils from around Greece, it also has a display of hundreds of thousands of species of plants, including some identified by the museum’s own research.

 Hellenic Maritime Museum